Ski and Sail under

 Skiing far away from the tourists and crowded routes, you’ll journey towards the midway between Norway and the North Pole.
 This once-in-a-lifetime Svalbard expedition has it all, from arctic skiing on untouched powder to all the comforts of home with yacht sailing.

-Svalbard is a Norweigian archipelago in the Arctic Ocean.
-Almost 60 percent of the archipelago is covered with glaciers, and the islands feature many mountains and fjords.
-Almost everyone who comes to Svalbard gets to see reindeer, walruses, and countless birds.
-Only the luckiest visitors on Svalbard trips see a polar bear or Arctic foxes.
-Although sightings are rare, you can luck out.
+Svalbard is a Norwegian archipelago in the Arctic Ocean.
+Almost 60 percent of it is covered with glaciers, and the islands feature many mountains and fjords.
+Almost everyone who comes to Svalbard gets to see reindeer, walruses, and countless birds and the luckiest visitors on Svalbard tours see a polar bear or Arctic foxes.
+Although sightings are rare, you can luck out!

 - UNTRACKED SUMMITS